Robinson04/StructNoSQL_docs/docs/basics/removing_deleting_fields.md

 removed_friend_relationship: Optional[str] = removed_values['friend_relationship']
 removed_last_login_timestamp: Optional[int] = removed_values['metadata_lastLoginTimestamp']
 ```
+No matter what, ```removed_values``` will always be a dictionary containing as keys all the names of the
+fields you tried to remove.
+Even if the operation failed, the dictionary will be returned with a ```None``` value for each
+remover.
+You can safely access the fields values with brackets instead of using the ```.get``` function on your dictionary.

 ### 10 - Removing multiple fields values with remove_multiple_fields without data validation
 ```python